parul1549mba25hr-code/ai-hiring-bias-detection/README.md

 📊 AI Hiring Bias Detection in Recruitment

-An MBA HR Analytics Project on Responsible AI in Recruitment
+*An MBA HR Analytics Project on Responsible AI*

+---

-Overview
+## Overview
 This project focuses on identifying and reducing bias in AI-based hiring systems.
-With the growing use of AI in recruitment, there is a risk of unfair decision-making due to hidden biases in data.

-Using a synthetic candidate dataset, this project analyzes how factors like gender, education, and experience can influence hiring outcomes and demonstrates techniques to make AI systems more fair and ethical.

-Objectives
-Analyze bias in AI-driven hiring decisions
-Identify unfair patterns across different candidate groups Apply fairness techniques to reduce bias
-Promote responsible and ethical AI practices in HR

-Dataset
-Synthetic dataset of job applicants
-Features include:
-Gender
-Education Level
-College Tier
-Work Experience
-Skills Score
-Hiring Decision

-Tools & Technologies
-Python
-Pandas
-NumPy
-Matplotlib / Seaborn
-Jupyter Notebook

-Key Analysis
-Distribution of hiring decisions across gender
-Impact of education and experience on selection Identification of biased patterns in AI decisions Visualization of fairness metrics

-Bias Mitigation Techniques
-Data balancing
-Fairness-aware evaluation
-Comparative analysis before and after bias reduction

-Key Insights
-AI systems can unintentionally favor certain groups Bias in training data leads to unfair hiring outcomes Applying fairness techniques improves decision transparency Responsible AI is critical for modern HR practices

-Conclusion

-This project highlights the importance of fairness and ethics in AI-driven recruitment.
-Organizations must continuously monitor and improve their AI systems to ensure unbiased and inclusive hiring decisions.

-Author

-Parul
-MBA (HR) Student – HR Analytics Enthusiast
+As organizations increasingly use AI for recruitment, there is a risk of unfair decision-making due to biased data or algorithms.

+Using a synthetic dataset of job applicants, this project analyzes how factors like gender, education level, and experience influence hiring decisions and demonstrates methods to improve fairness in AI systems.

+---

+## Objectives
+- Analyze bias in AI-driven hiring decisions
+- Identify patterns of unfair selection across candidate groups
+- Apply basic fairness techniques to reduce bias
+- Promote ethical and responsible AI practices in recruitment

+---

+## Dataset
+The dataset used in this project is synthetically generated and includes the following features:

+- Gender
+- Education Level
+- College Tier
+- Work Experience
+- Skills Score
+- Hiring Decision

+---

+## Tools & Technologies
+- Python
+- Pandas
+- NumPy
+- Matplotlib / Seaborn
+- Jupyter Notebook

+---

+## Key Analysis
+- Comparison of hiring rates across gender groups
+- Impact of education and experience on hiring decisions
+- Detection of biased patterns in AI outcomes
+- Visualization of recruitment trends and fairness metrics

+---

+## Bias Mitigation Techniques
+- Data balancing
+- Fairness-aware evaluation
+- Before vs After bias comparison

+---

+## Key Insights
+- AI systems can unintentionally introduce bias
+- Biased training data leads to unfair hiring outcomes
+- Fairness techniques improve transparency and trust
+- Ethical AI is essential in modern HR practices

+---

+## Conclusion
+This project highlights the importance of fairness in AI-based recruitment systems.
+Organizations must continuously monitor and improve their AI models to ensure unbiased and inclusive hiring decisions.

+---

+## Author
+**Parul**
+MBA (HR) Student | HR Analytics Enthusiast

+---